edemko/nanopass/ROADMAP.md

 * allow user comments on productions and subterms

 As features start to become unmanageable, I may want to split nanopass into nanopass-boot, and a true nanopass, which is built with nanopass (i.e. nanopass-boot)

+I would like nanopass-generated types to compile even under -Wpartial-fields.